Philippine two-peso note

 The Philippine two-peso note (Filipino: Dalawang Piso) (₱2) was a denomination of Philippine currency.
-On its final release, José Rizal was featured on the front side of the bill, while the Declaration of the Philippine Independence was featured on the reverse side.
+On its final release, José Rizal was featured on the front side of the bill, and the Declaration of the Philippine Independence on the reverse side.

-This banknote was circulated until it was demonetized in 1993.
-Its printing was ceased in 1983, when it was replaced by coins upon the introduction of the Flora and Fauna coin series.
+This banknote was circulated until it was demonetized in 1996.
+Its printing was ceased in 1983, when it was replaced by coins featuring Andrés Bonifacio upon the introduction of the Flora and Fauna Series coin series.